 Next, we took all of the drawers out and tipped the nightstand onto it’s top.

-This made it so much more easy to fix the back legs.
+This made it so much easier to fix the back legs.

 After lightly sanding where the legs had broken off, we mixed up a batch of Bondo.